kowzan-devops/kubernetes/kubernetes-basic-description.md

 > object that manages a replicated application
 > making sure to automatically replace any instances that fail or become unresponsive
 - Job / jobs
+> supervise a set of pods that run to complete process, that runs for a certain time, like calculation or a backup operation.
 - Pod / pods / po
 > The smallest object within the Kubernetes ecosystem
 > pod = container or containers + storage resources + unique IP + local options
 > Labels - User defined Key:Value pair associated to Pods
 - ReplicaSet / replicasets / rs
+> object that ensures there is always a stable set of running pods for a specific workload
+> if a pod is evicted or fails, creates more pods to compensate for the loss
 - ReplicationController / replicationcontrollers / rc
+> ensures that a specified number of pod replicas are running at any one time (up and running)
 - StatefulSet / statefulsets / sts
+> Like a Deployment, a StatefulSet manages Pods that are based on an identical container spec.
+Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
+These pods are created from the same spec, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.
+> What is a statefulset application?
+> Stateful applications save data to persistent disk storage for use by the server, by clients, and by other applications
+> An example of a stateful application is a database or key-value store to which data is saved and retrieved by other applications
+> Using StatefulSets
+> StatefulSets are valuable for applications that require one or more of the following.
+    Stable, unique network identifiers.
+    Stable, persistent storage.
+    Ordered, graceful deployment and scaling.
+    Ordered, automated rolling updates.

 ### Services